jjg/freetrace/README.md

 ## Usage

+*note: this section describes the prototype device and as such is subject to change as the design evolves.*

 The device is worn (or carried, depending on the exact implementation) when the user leaves their residence.
 When the wearer's risk crosses a threshold this is indicated by illuminating the corresponding LED (for example: red = isolate, yellow = only essential interactions, green = no risk, etc. Exact thresholds have not yet been defined, see below).
 When the wearer is in an area of heightened risk, status is displayed in "real-time", allowing the wearer to alter their location temporarilly to reduce risk of transmission.